 International Call for Applications: Postdoctoral Fellowship, Center for Advanced Research in Global Communication

-The Center for Advanced Research in Global Communication (CARGC) is accepting applications for a “CARGC Postdoctoral Fellowship.”
-Submit by February 1, 2023.
+The Center for Advanced Research in Global Communication is now accepting applications for a 2024-2025 postdoctoral fellowship.

-We explore new ways of understanding and explaining the world, including public scholarship, algorithmic culture, the arts, multi-modal scholarship, and digital archives.
-With a core commitment to the development of early career scholars worldwide, CARGC hosts postdoctoral, doctoral, undergraduate, and faculty fellows who collaborate in research groups, author CARGC Press publications, and organize talks, lectures, symposia, conferences, and summer institutes.
+The center explores new ways of understanding and explaining the world, including through public scholarship, the arts, multi-modal scholarship, and digital archives.
+With a core commitment to the development of early career scholars worldwide, CARGC hosts postdoctoral, doctoral, undergraduate, and faculty fellows who collaborate in research groups, produce peer-reviewed scholarship, contribute to CARGC’s Global Media & Communication Podcast, and organize talks, lectures, symposia, conferences, and summer institutes.

 Ongoing research groups focus on media, migration, and diasporas; media environments and the climate crisis; media industries and cultural politics; and media history and theory.
 We recommend that applicants familiarize themselves with CARGC’s mission and research activities listed on our website.
-We are particularly interested in candidates whose work centers on the Global South.
+We are particularly interested in candidates with expertise in the following areas: environmental media/ecomedia, indigenous media cultures, Latin American and Latinx media, and global Blackness.

 CARGC postdoctoral fellows work on their own research while also participating in and leading ongoing research projects within CARGC.
 During the fellowship, they present their work as part of a postdoctoral colloquium and work closely with the Senior Research Manager on a plan for publishing their research.
 There are limited opportunities for teaching that are decided in consultation with Associate Dean for Undergraduate Studies.

-Fellows are provided a stipend of $60,000, a research fund of $3000, individual health insurance and dependent coverage, a workspace and a computer in CARGC’s office, and library access.
-In addition, CARGC will cover $1000 in domestic relocation expenses and $2000 if moving internationally.
+Fellows will receive a minimum stipend of $65,000, commensurate with previous postdoctoral experience.
+CARGC will also provide a research fund of $3,000, individual health insurance and dependent coverage, a workspace, and a computer in CARGC’s office, and library access.
+In addition, CARGC will cover $1,000 in domestic relocation expenses and $2,000 if moving internationally.
 Please note all postdoctoral fellows must submit documentation to demonstrate eligibility to work in the United States.
 Non-US citizens selected for this position will be required to apply for an appropriate US visa.
-CARGC will provide the necessary supporting documentation and cover the SEVIS fee.

 This is a residential fellowship.
 CARGC strives to be an inclusive community of scholars driven by intellectual curiosity and exchange rooted in the life of the Annenberg School, the University of Pennsylvania, and the city of Philadelphia.
 To foster mentoring and collaboration at all levels, we expect fellows to be fully engaged in the life of the center.
 Postdocs are therefore expected to work at our beautiful sixth-floor premises on the Penn campus.

 We welcome applications from early career scholars with Ph.D. awarded by an institution other than the University of Pennsylvania.
-The appointment typically starts on August 15.
+The chosen applicant must have successfully defended their dissertation by the fellowship start date.
+The appointment typically begins on August 15.

 Submitting Your Application